jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 economic conditions' probably didn't help you much.
 But it's a useful analogy to have in one's head.
 Each state in parameter space has a cost associated with it - the cost of generating the observations that we're conditioning on while doing inference.
-If certain parameter values are unlikely to generate the provided observations, then those observations will be *expensive* to generate when measured in terms of log-likelihood.
-Parameter values that are likelier to generate the supplied observations will be comparatively cheaper.
+If certain parameter values yield a data model that is unlikely to generate the provided observations, then those observations will be *expensive* to generate when measured in terms of log-likelihood.
+Parameter values that yield data models more likely to generate the supplied observations will be comparatively cheaper.

 If a proposed execution trace is significantly cheaper than the trace we're currently at, then we usually want to move to it.
 We allow some randomness in